tangowithcode/tango_with_django_2/manuscript/chapter1.md

 X> * What are the URLs that users visit going to look like?
 Write down a series of **URL mappings** for the application.
 X> * What data are we going to have to store or represent?
 Construct an [***Entity-Relationship (ER)***](https://en.wikipedia.org/wiki/Entity–relationship_model) diagram to describe the data model that we'll be implementing.
 X>
-X> Try these exercises out before moving on -- even if you aren't familiar with system X> architecture diagrams, wireframes or ER diagrams, how would you explain and describe, formally, what X> you are going to build so that someone else can understand it.
+X> Try these exercises out before moving on -- even if you aren't familiar with system architecture diagrams, wireframes or ER diagrams, how would you explain and describe, formally, what you are going to build so that someone else can understand it.

 {pagebreak}